PEI-Education/starter-repo-handlebars/README.md

 You can view the development server at `localhost:8080`.

-To view report cards in development, change the reference to 'students.json' in 'index.js' to 'students_fake.json', and the same thing for 'courses.json'.
+To view report cards in development, change the reference to your JSON file in 'index.js' to 'students_fake.json', and the same thing for 'courses.json'.
 This file contains fake data in the correct format, with no SQL queries or PSHTML tags that only work within PowerSchool.

 ### Production build